Optimal numerical integration and approximation of functions on $\mathbb{R}^d$ equipped with Gaussian measure: Introduction

 with the convention $I_0(f) = 0$, where $\{\bx_1,\ldots,\bx_n\}\subset \RRd$ are given integration nodes and $(\lambda_1,\ldots,\lambda_n)$ the integration weights.
 For convenience, we assume that some of the integration nodes may coincide.
 Let $\BWpgamma$ be the unit ball of $\Wpgamma$.
 The optimality of quadratures for $\BWpgamma$ is measured by the quantity

-We are interested in the asymptotic order of this quantity when $n \to \infty$, as well as constructing asymptotically optimal quadratures.
-The problem of {high-dimensional} numerical integration \eqref{I(f)}--\eqref{I_n(f)-introduction} has been studied in \cite{IKLP2015, IL2015,DILP18} for functions in certain Hermite spaces, in particular, the space $\Hh_{d,\alpha}$ in \cite{DILP18} which coincides with $W^\alpha_2(\mathbb{R}^d, \gamma)$ in terms of norm equivalence.
+We are interested in the asymptotic order of this quantity when $n \to \infty$, as well as in constructing asymptotically optimal quadratures.
+We do not investigate the dependence on the dimension and the problem of tractability.
+The problem of multivariate numerical integration \eqref{I(f)}--\eqref{I_n(f)-introduction} has been studied in \cite{IKLP2015, IL2015,DILP18} for functions in certain Hermite spaces, in particular, the space $\Hh_{d,\alpha}$ in \cite{DILP18} which coincides with $W^\alpha_2(\mathbb{R}^d, \gamma)$ in terms of norm equivalence.
 So far the best result on this problem is

 which has been proven in \cite{DILP18}.
-Moreover, the upper bound is achieved by a translated and scaled quasi-Monte-Carlo quadrature on Dick's high order digital nets.
+Moreover, the upper bound is achieved by a translated and scaled quasi-Monte Carlo (QMC) quadrature based on Dick's higher order digital nets.
+We note the related work \cite{KPPW2020} which studied weighted integration via a change of variables for functions on $\RRd$ from non-weighted spaces of mixed smoothness.

-The aim of this paper is to prove the asymptotic order of $\Int_n\big( \bW^\alpha_p(\RRd, \gamma))$.
+The aim of this paper is to prove the asymptotic order of $\Int_n\big( \bW^\alpha_p(\RRd, \gamma)\big)$.
 Let us briefly describe the main results.